kk-sw/database-concepts/PITCHME.md

             └─ field separator
   ```

-✔ persistent
+✔ Persistent

-✔ store anything (records can be different)
+✔ Store anything (records can be different)

-✖ low-level access, programmer needed
+✖ Low-level access, programmer needed

-✖ complex queries are hard and slow
+✖ Complex queries are hard and slow

 Note:
  - Still used for small data sets in some domains
+ - Explain indexing

 ---